udgsg/Hackathon2021/README.md

 ### 4: GSG at UD is taking first step towards fighting against "Misinformation" !

-### 5: A platform for students to interact with academic and industrial representative and learn from workshop and improve CV !
+### 5: A platform for students to interact with academic and industrial representatives and learn from workshop and improve CV !

 ### 6: awesome projects! - check out the project folder to find the final presentation slides and more !